 The first level of permissions restriction is whether an element is guarded or not:

-If an element is unguarded, users can make the following adjustments:
+If an element is public, users can make the following adjustments:

 Profile-Tab at all levels